SalomePlatform/yacs/doc/gui_components.rst

 .. centered::
   **SALOME Object Browser tab**

-The Object Browser is in a tab, with tree_view: see the :ref:`mainwindow`.
+The Object Browser is in a tab, with tree_view: see the :ref:`Main window <mainwindow>`.

 .. _tree_view: